 The changes to these rules/laws have been based on a review of the responses received from the motorcycle community, research into road safety, and the practices in other states.
 A brief outline of the changes are as follows:

 Lane filtering is the riding of a motorcycle/motorbike between two lanes of stationary or slow moving traffic.
-This usually occurs during congested traffic, such as that at red lights.
+This usually occurs during congested traffic, such as at red lights.
 When the light turns green, the rider, who now at the front of the traffic, will travel ahead of the other vehicles, with the intention of removing themselves from the danger of being unseen.

 Whilst lane filtering has been standard practice for many motorcyclists already, it infringes laws such as not staying within marked lanes, or changing lanes without signalling.
 The main benefit of lane filtering allows riders to remove themselves from congested traffic, where they are often unseen creating dangerous situations for both themselves and other road users.

 As of 1 February 2015, motorcyclists were allowed to lane filter, subject to the following conditions:

 - Lane filtering does not apply in school zones (during school hours)